rust-skia/rust-skia/skia-bindings/README.md

 ### Changing the Skia source directory

-In some cases, one may wish to provide an alternate Skia source directory, for whatever reason.
+In some cases, one may wish to provide an alternate Skia source directory.
 This can be achieved by setting `SKIA_SOURCE_DIR`, which must be an absolute path to a Skia source directory with all dependencies.

 ### Using system libraries